PET FIRST AID & CPR EMERGENCY TRAINING

 Pet CPR . . . is short for Pet “Cardiopulmonary Resuscitation” which is the procedure used to artificially push blood and oxygen out of the heart to the brain and other vital organs of the body.
 When a trained individual uses chest compressions and breathing techniques on an animal, he/she will help keep the animal’s brain alive and vital organs functioning until veterinary professionals are able to take over.

-Hands-on training using dummy cats and dogs gives each class participant the opportunity to practice the techniques while the instructor guides and facilitates.
+Hands-on training using mannequin dogs gives each class participant the opportunity to practice the techniques while the instructor guides and facilitates.
 Video training helps participants see how emergency situations can be handled by trained individuals in a variety of situations.

 Each Pet First Aid and CPR class is taught by ECSI (Emergency Care Safety Institute) Certified Instructors.
 Each class will cover the care, treatment and handling techniques of injured dogs and cats.
 Instructors will provide the necessary course equipment to teach all the steps in Pet CPR, Rescue Breathing, Bandaging, Splinting, Packaging, Transporting and anything else needed to comfort your pet in the case of an emergency.